tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   ![Adding sample utterances](Images/amazon-lex-add-utterances.png)

-* Once we defined the sample utterances, we need to define the possible questions or dialogue that the bot can conduct to gather information from the user.
+* Once we defined the sample utterances, we need to determine the possible questions or dialogue that the bot can conduct to gather information from the user.

-* In this demo, we want to convert dollars to bitcoin, so we need someway to allow the bot ask how many dollars the user wants to convert to bitcoin.
+* In this demo, we want to convert dollars to bitcoin, so we need some way to allow the bot to ask how many dollars the user wants to convert to bitcoin.

-* We fetch data from the user and allow the bot to ask question using "slots".
+* We fetch data from the user and allow the bot to ask a question using "slots".

-* Slots are like variables in a Python script, you need to define a name to the slot, a data type (that is known as "slot type" in the context of Amazon Lex), and a prompt.
-A prompt is the question or phrase the bot is going to use to fetch the data to fulfill a slot.
+* Slots are like variables in a Python script; you need to define a name to the slot, a data type (that is known as "slot type" in the context of Amazon Lex), and a prompt.
+A prompt is a question or phrase the bot is going to use to fetch the data to fulfill a slot.

 Continue the demo by adding the following two slots: